jmspit/dodo/src/DEVELOPER.md

 /etc/ssl/certs/Staat_der_Nederlanden_Root_CA_-_G3.pem
 ```

-EV is short for extra verification, which is expected to have included a physical meeting between CA and
+EV is short for [Extended Validation Certificate](https://en.wikipedia.org/wiki/Extended_Validation_Certificate),
-private key owner.
+which certifies that the legal identity of the certificate's owner has been verified.

 Certificates can be inspected with